kriszyp/lmdb-js/README.md

 You can also use the CBOR format by specifying the encoding of `'cbor'` and installing the [cbor-x](https://github.com/kriszyp/cbor-x) package, which supports the same options.

+## Custom Key Encoding
+Custom key encoding can be useful for defining more efficient encodings of specific keys like UUIDs.
+Custom key encoding can be specified by providing a `keyEncoder` object with the following methods:
+* `writeKey(key, targetBuffer, startPosition)` - This should write the provided key to the target buffer and returning the end position in the buffer.
+* `readKey(sourceBuffer, start, end)` - This should read the key from the provided buffer, with provided start and end position in the buffer, returning the key.

 ## Events

 The database instance is an <a href="https://nodejs.org/dist/latest-v11.x/docs/api/events.html#events_class_eventemitter">EventEmitter</a>, allowing application to listen to database events.
 There is just one event right now:

 `beforecommit` - This event is fired before a batched operation begins to start a transaction to write all queued writes to the database.
 The callback function can perform additional (asynchronous) writes (`put` and `remove`) and they will be included in the transaction about to be performed (this can be useful for updating a global version stamp based on all previous writes, for example).
+Using this event forces `eventTurnBatching` to be enabled.

 ## LevelUp